Nature meets Culture

-Over the past years, atelier le balto has made an international name for itself, for example with the park of the Palais de Tokyo in Paris (2002) or the garden of the Villa Romana in Florence (since 2008).
+In recent years, atelier le balto has made an international name for itself with its gardening projects, for example with the green space of the Palais de Tokyo in Paris (2002) or the park of the Villa Romana in Florence (since 2008).

-The redesign of the LUFO Park is funded within the framework of the urban area development programme “Soziale Stadt Aachen-Nord” (Social City of Aachen-North) by: European Union Union Investment in Our Future – European Regional Development Fund, Bundesministerium für Verkehr, Bau und Stadtentwicklung (Federal Ministry of Transport, Building and Urban Development), Ministerium für Familie, Kinder, Jugend und Sport des Landes Nordrhein-Westfalen (North Rhine-Westphalian Ministry for Families, Children, Youth, Culture and Sport), STAWAG (Aachen Public Utilities)
+The redesign of the LUFO Park is supported within the framework of the urban district renewal “Soziale Stadt Aachen-Nord” by: European Union Investment in our Future – European Regional Development Fund, Federal Ministry of Transport, Building and Urban Affairs, Ministry for Family, Children, Youth and Sports of the State of North Rhine-Westphalia, STAWAG.